Theory of Luck and Business Success by Numerologist J C Chaudhry

 - Which employee(s) is suitable for which post in your company?

-- What is your lucky color, which you can use in your business stationery and interiors?
+- What’s your lucky color, which you can use in your business stationery and interiors?

 Importance of Name Number for a Business

 Let’s take an example of a few shoe shops in a market.
 A variety of shoes are sold in these shops, but the crowd is mostly seen in 2 or 3 shops only.
 Why is it?
-It’s because, the number of the shop’s name and its compatibility with the number of the shop owner’s name.
+It’s because - the number of the shop’s name is compatible with the number of the shop owner’s name.

 Read all the Latest News, Breaking News and Coronavirus News here